-For several years David conducted international negotiations and diplomatic activities for the US Government and United Nations, including as Senior Humanitarian Affairs Officer at the UN Office for the Coordination of Humanitarian Affairs in Geneva (with duties primarily in Africa).
-He has lived nearly nineteen years of his adult life in five European countries (Germany, Switzerland, the United Kingdom, France and Belgium) and represented the United States and the UN in some fifty nations on six continents.
-He also originated and co-directed BYU’s first ever study abroad program in human rights, which launched in 2019 in England, Northern Ireland, the Irish Republic, the Netherlands, France and Switzerland.
-He began his career in the early 1980s with a five-year law practice for the US Air Force in England and in Washington, D.C.
+Over several years David conducted international negotiations and diplomacy for the United States Government and United Nations, including as Senior Humanitarian Affairs Officer at the UN Office for the Coordination of Humanitarian Affairs in Geneva (with duties primarily in Africa).
+He began his career in the early 1980s as a US Air Force officer with a five-year law practice in England and in Washington, D.C.

-Dr. Kirkham’s writing and teaching address international human rights, democratization, constitutionalism, diplomacy, the United Nations, international humanitarian relief, and the global challenges posed by ideological extremism.
-He is the editor of the book State Responses to Minority Religions (Ashgate, 2013) as well as co-editor of two books on Islam, law, and politics in Europe.
-He speaks French and German and holds a Ph.D. from George Washington University and a Juris Doctorate from the J. Reuben Clark Law School.
-Dr. Kirkham is married to the former Judith Hunter, and they are the parents of eight children.
+David’s writing and teaching address international human rights, constitutionalism, diplomacy, the United Nations, international humanitarian relief, war crimes, and the global challenges posed by ideological extremism.
+He is editor of the book State Responses to Minority Religions (Ashgate, 2013) as well as co-editor of two books on Islam, law, and politics in Europe.
+He speaks French and German and holds a Ph.D. from George Washington University, a Juris Doctorate from BYU’s J. Reuben Clark Law School, and a master’s degree in writing creative nonfiction from the BYU English Department.

 After living more than twenty years of his adult life outside the United States, David, with Judy, now happily calls Orem, Utah home.
 They are the parents of eight children and soon-to-be grandparents of twenty-three.